louisgreenhall/MS2/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+!!!!!!!!!!!!!!!!
+Throttling and usage limits (1000 requests per month) were an issue whilst testing, to get around this I used Fiddler auto response rules to return saved responses for a handful of teams and matches in order to make sure my usage limits were sufficient, and to ensure that data would load without being rejected due to throttling.
+ During testing - An Issue with the API was discovered, Q2, PAP vs RIC has no period scores (Match ID: sr:match:22821963)

 ## Deployment